 Such tactics are utilized more by people who are insecure, emotionally immature, or easily intimidated.
 Triangulating may feel good at the moment, yet it can be difficult to break the triangulation cycle.
 Once it is in place, it can get reinforced in an unhealthy way, creating more complicating and polarizing behaviors in the relationships.

 Triangulation and Personality Disorders

 Triangulation is often commonly associated with being a tactic used by people with personality disorders, most notably narcissistic personality disorder (NPD).
-In these types of cases, the person with NPD is trying to draw attention to themselves or establish their superiority to the other person in the conflict.
+In these types of cases, the person with NPD is trying to draw attention to themselves or establish their superiority over the other person in the conflict.
 While the use of triangulation is a textbook example of narcissistic behavior, it’s worth noting that it is not exclusive to them.

-How to Avoid Triangulation?
+How to Avoid Triangulation

 Gaining awareness of these potential dynamics is critical.
 If you feel the need to reach out and call someone when you are in a contentious situation, pause first.
 Try not to bring in additional parties when you feel you have been wronged.
 Watch for a tendency to replay victim-like thoughts.
 If you catch yourself feeling like the victim, take inventory and try to re-direct.
 Keep as few people as possible in the conversation.
 Try not to have side conversations, yet communicate directly with the person.

 Learning assertive communication skills can help reduce the risk of triangulation.
 Consider practicing techniques to tactfully say what you mean and mean what you say, even if you have feelings of discomfort while doing so.
 Gaining confidence in sharing your feelings with people can be helpful and lead to healthy conflict resolution.